jonam/learning/gpt/DETAILS.md

 Linear layers are foundational to understanding and building neural network architectures, providing the mechanism to transform input data into outputs that can be used for classification, regression, and many other tasks.

-In the example you've provided, a linear layer is created using PyTorch's `nn.Linear` class with 10 input features and 5 output features.
+In the example we've provided, a linear layer is created using PyTorch's `nn.Linear` class with 10 input features and 5 output features.
 This setup directly applies the linear equation \(y = xW + b\), where:

 - \(x\) represents the input to the linear layer, with a shape that should have 10 elements (or more precisely, the shape could be \([N, 10]\) if you're processing a batch of \(N\) inputs at once).
 - \(W\) is the weight matrix that the layer automatically initializes, having a shape of \([10, 5]\) to match 10 inputs to 5 outputs.